Clinical neuropsychology: Assessment

 Assessments are used in clinical neuropsychology to find brain psychopathologies of the cognitive, behavioral, and emotional variety.
 Physical evidence is not always readily visible so clinical neuropsychologists must rely on assessments to tell them the extent of the damage.
 The cognitive strengths and weaknesses of the patient are assessed to help narrow down the possible causes of the brain pathology.
 A clinical neuropsychologist is expected to help educate the patient on what is happening to them so that the patient can understand how to work with their own cognitive deficits and strengths.
-An assessment should accomplish many goals such as; gage consequences of impairments to quality of life, compile symptoms and the change in symptoms over time, and assess cognitive strengths and weaknesses.
+An assessment should accomplish many goals such as; gauge consequences of impairments to quality of life, compile symptoms and the change in symptoms over time, and assess cognitive strengths and weaknesses.
 Accumulation of the knowledge earned from the assessment is then dedicated to developing a treatment plan based on the patient's individual needs.
 An assessment can also help the clinical neuropsychologist gage the impact of medications and neurosurgery on a patient.
 Behavioral neurology and neuropsychology tools can be standardized or psychometric tests and observational data collected on the patient to help build an understanding of the patient and what is happening with them.
 There are essential prerequisites which must be present in a patient in order for the assessment to be effective; concentration, comprehension, and motivation and effort.

 Lezak lists six primary reasons neuropsychological assessments are carried out: diagnosis, patient care and its planning, treatment planning, treatment evaluation, research and forensic neuropsychology.
 To conduct a comprehensive assessment will typically take several hours and may need to be conducted over more than a single visit.
 Even the use of a screening battery covering several cognitive domains may take 1.5–2 hours.
 At the commencement of the assessment it is important to establish a good rapport with the patient and ensure they understand the nature and aims of the assessment.

 Neuropsychological assessment can be carried out from two basic perspectives, depending on the purpose of assessment.
 These methods are normative or individual.
 Normative assessment, involves the comparison of the patient's performance against a representative population.
 This method may be appropriate in investigation of an adult onset brain insult such as traumatic brain injury or stroke.
 Individual assessment may involve serial assessment, to establish whether declines beyond those which are expected to occur with normal aging, as with dementia or another neurodegenerative condition.

-Assessment can be further subdivided into sub-sections:
+Assessment can be further subdivided into the following sub-sections: